 Council comprises representatives of the membership, including the secretary or other representative of each branch, and the officers listed here and appoints its own Chairman.

-Honorary Officer - President: Ian Dickens Executive Officer - Hon Gen Sec: Paul Graham Executive Officer - Hon Treasurer: Eddie Jones Executive Officer - Hon Editor of the Dickensian: Prof Malcolm Andrews
+Honorary Officer - President: Ian Dickens Executive Officer - Hon Gen Sec: Paul Graham Executive Officer - Hon Treasurer: Eddie Jones Executive Officer - Hon Editor of The Dickensian: Dr. Emily Bell

 Member - Chair of Council: Elizabeth Velluet Member: Jacquie Stamp Member: Sati McKenzie Member: Simon Newton